-1We use the term "people of color" (POCs) instead of Nonwhite because it is more inclusive and better recognizes the agency of racial minorities, rather than defining them as the absence of the majority racial group.
-Pérez (2021) shows that members of distinct racial and ethnic minority groups share a common identity as people of color and that this identity affects political behavior, especially when made salient by contrast with the behavior and attitudes of Whites.
-We operationalize POCs as all racial or ethnic categories other than White, though in our sample, POC participants are predominantly Black or Hispanic.
+1. We use the term "people of color" (POCs) instead of non-White because it is more inclusive and better recognizes the agency of racial minorities, rather than defining them as the absence of the majority racial group.
+Pérez (2021) shows that members of distinct racial and ethnic minority groups share a common identity as POCs and that this identity affects political behavior, especially when made salient by contrast with the behavior and attitudes of Whites.
+We operationalize POCs as all racial or ethnic categories other than White, although in our sample, POC participants are predominantly Black or Hispanic.